This morning’s top pick is The Hain Celestial Group Inc. (NASDAQ:HAIN)

 Sponsored

-Further, it is important to consider HAIN stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 0.63.HAIN’s price to book ratio for the most recent quarter was 1.11, resulting in an 26.15 price to cash per share for the period.
+Further, it is important to consider HAIN stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 0.62.HAIN’s price to book ratio for the most recent quarter was 1.09, resulting in an 25.48 price to cash per share for the period.

 How does The Hain Celestial Group Inc. (HAIN) stock rate among analysts?
 Buy, sell, or hold?